 How can I obtain a claim form for these benefits?

 You can download a claim form from the GOV.UK website (details) below or obtain one from your regional Industrial Injuries Disablement Benefit Centre (details from GOV.UK).

 A note for carers

 If you care for someone who is claiming Constant Attendance Allowance at or above the normal maximum rate, or is intending to claim for this, you are likely to be entitled to Carer's Allowance.
 You may wish to consider claiming for this at the same time.
-There is a separate leaflet about Carer's Allowance.
-Also, consider asking advice from one of the sources listed below about all your benefit entitlements.
+See separate leaflet called Carer's Allowance.

 Further reading & references